 Opportunities abound for all Oklahoma businesses—large or small—so subscribe now and start receiving BidWatch Service alerts via e-mail.

-This monthly newsletter contains news and information to help sustain and grow strong communities in Oklahoma.
-Community leaders, non-profit organizations, grant writers, community developers, and municipal and county employees will find something of value in each issue.
+Community and business leaders, non-profit organizations, grant writers, community developers, and municipal and county employees will find something of value in each issue.

 This newsletter includes newly added properties and community highlights of www.LocateOK.com.